 This is an out-patient procedure that takes no longer than a few minutes.
 A patient may experience immediate headache pain relief after the injection which usually lasts for a few hours.
 Pain symptoms may return and soreness from the procedure may endure for 1-2 days.
 However, pain relief should begin after the third day.

 If you need an evaluation or consultation or are interested in learning more about Occipital Nerve Block, please contact us at (201) 729-0001 and ask for one of our specialists.
-Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
-We offer weekday and weekend appointments.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.